bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 Speaker 1: 01:13:00

-Yeah, I think another way to think about it would be, you know, if you want to just kind of like not do the management, but get all the privacy, I think this is the way to do it.
+Yeah, I think another way to think about it would be if you want to just kind of like not do the management, but get all the privacy, I think this is the way to do it.
-If you run Spiral in AWS, you know, like you can be very confident that they don't learn anything about what you query.
+If you run Spiral in AWS like you can be very confident that they don't learn anything about what you query.
 But you also don't have to take it with you when you move and figure out your ISPs, like static IP situations so you can use it on your phone when you're going somewhere or something like that.

 Speaker 4: 01:13:35